Log in

 Can I have pets while renting student housing in Chicago?

-Sure, live with your furry friends is not a problem.
-If you are looking for pet-friendly apartments in Chicago, please filter uhomes.com.
+Sure, living with your furry friends is not a problem.
+If you are looking for pet-friendly apartments in Chicago, please click "pets allowed" on the filter.
 We offer many pet-friendly student housing in Chicago with pet parks and spas, and you can play with your furry friends in our apartments.

 How can I find suitable Chicago summer housing for my intern?